l29ah/muesli/README.md

 The current requirements are optimized for a median male.
 A female would need to take additional iron, at least.
 TODO: requirement profiles

+If you found it useful, you're eating the muesli for a long time, or having any problems with it, drop me a line.

 ## Installation:

 * install ghc and cabal